gordtulloch/EKOSProcessingScripts/README.md

 # EKOSProcessingScripts
 Scripts that can be added to KStars EKOS to perform various processing tasks

+**MCP.py**
+Master Control Program which oversees all aspects of the observatory

 **postProcess.py**
 Name files in the Pictures folder according to a standard, load the info into a SQLite database including headers, and move to a repository.